fisik-yum/gocomi/README.md

 ## Features

 - Automatic start date detection (currently the only option for start dates)
-- Duplicate link detection (auto-quit)
+- Duplicate link detection (auto-quit, this might not be very useful for older strips, like calvin and hobbes.)
 - Can save links to a text file, or download images directly